 In addition to being a force on social media, U.S. Facebook users are diverse.
 Not surprisingly, Facebook attracts a young crowd: 63.7% of U.S. teens and 84% of U.S. residents 18 to 29 years old use Facebook.
 However, a growing number of U.S. residents from the 30+ crowd use Facebook (including 56% of those 65 years old and older).
 U.S. civilians are not the only U.S. citizens who are on Facebook.
 Over 4 million of our active duty military members and veterans are also members of Facebook.
 Collectively, this diverse group of users contributes over 60% of all engagement with blog posts through Facebook’s Like and Share features.

 Although Twitter does not have quite the same following as Facebook among U.S. residents, its impact is substantial: 23% of U.S. adults use Twitter.
 Of those U.S. adults who use Twitter, 36% use Twitter on a daily basis.

 Unlike U.S. Facebook users, U.S. Twitter users tend to be young.
 Although roughly ¼ of U.S. adult females and ⅕ males are Twitter users, 31% of U.S. teens and 38% of U.S. Millenials are Twitter users.
 In fact, 46% of U.S. college students who use Twitter tweet on a daily basis.

-Twitter may have more of a niche following than Facebook and a lower content share rate among U.S. residents (at 6%), but it is a site that should not be overlooked.
-After all, more than 41% of all Twitter mentions are made by U.S. users and U.S. women have an average of 163 followers.
+Twitter may have more of a niche following than Facebook and a lower content share rate among U.S. residents (at 6%), but it is also a site that should not be overlooked.

 Who’s on YouTube in the U.S.